bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 ### Transitional Properties

-It is important to note, **not all properties may be transitioned**, only properties that have an identifiable halfway point.
+It is important to note, <b>not all properties may be transitioned**, only properties that have an identifiable halfway point.
 Colors, font sizes, and the alike may be transitioned from one value to another as they have recognizable values in-between one another.